Introduction to Mount Etna

 Hiking

-- Monti Silvestri: An easy trail suitable for beginners, offering stunning views of the surrounding landscape.
+- Monti Silvestri: An easy trail with stunning views, suitable for beginners.

-- Crateri Silvestri: A moderate trek that takes you through old craters and provides panoramic views.
+- Crateri Silvestri: A moderate trek through old craters with panoramic vistas.

 Wine Tasting